 Currently serving on board of Phoenix Art Museum and PANDA and was honorary Chair of Ballet Arizona Gala, now campaign co-chair for Ballet Arizona.
 Very active in Dorrance Family Foundation which supports education and natural resource conservation.
 Its signature program is the Dorrance Scholarship.

-Grandmother of the Goldwater triplets, born at 26 weeks, Dianne has a personal interest in pediatric feeding disorders.
+Grandmother of the Goldwater triplets, born at 26 weeks, Dianne has a personal interest in pediatric feeding disorder.
 Her previous community work was with the Junior League of Phoenix, Foundation for the Blind Board, ASU College of Education Dean's Associates Board, The Board of Visitors, and National Charity League.
 Recently retired from teaching high school English, Dianne still helps in the classroom.
 She and husband Bob have four children and are celebrating 50 years of marriage.

 Ashley Dorrance Kaplan